jmartinezgr/ZOO/README.md

 ## License 📄

-This project is under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - check the [LICENSE.md](LICENSE.md)file for more details.
+This project is under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - check the [LICENSE.md](LICENSE.md) file for more details.

 ---